elrodrigues/openpose-stability/README.md

+# Lightweight OpenPose with Basic Stability Detection
+The repository builds on [Daniil Osokin's Lightweight OpenPose in PyTorch](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) with basic stability analysis.
+This is tested for CPU only, although GPU and OpenVINO should work as well.
+Please refer to repo documentation to set up - requirements.txt here has been updated to fix dependency issues.

+Link to download training checkpoint (thanks to Daniil Osokin): https://download.01.org/opencv/openvino_training_extensions/models/human_pose_estimation/checkpoint_iter_370000.pth

-# Real-time 2D Multi-Person Pose Estimation on CPU: Lightweight OpenPose
+## Real-time 2D Multi-Person Pose Estimation on CPU: Lightweight OpenPose

 This repository contains training code for the paper [Real-time 2D Multi-Person Pose Estimation on CPU: Lightweight OpenPose](https://arxiv.org/pdf/1811.12004.pdf).
 This work heavily optimizes the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) approach to reach real-time inference on CPU with negliable accuracy drop.
 It detects a skeleton (which consists of keypoints and connections between them) to identify human poses for every person inside the image.
 The pose may contain up to 18 keypoints: ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees, and ankles.
 On COCO 2017 Keypoint Detection validation set this code achives 40% AP for the single scale inference (no flip or any post-processing done).
 The result can be reproduced using this repository. *This repo significantly overlaps with https://github.com/opencv/openvino_training_extensions, however contains just the necessary code for human pose estimation.*